cellannotation/capseuratconverter/cap_rds_schema.md

 ## Naming

-The Seurat5 RDS schema (rules for field namings) mirrors the input AnnData file schema.
-So, if one use AnnData file from [Cell Annotation Platform](https://celltype.info/) the same namings will be applied for Seurat5 object (see [Cap-AnnData schema](https://github.com/cellannotation/cell-annotation-schema/blob/main/docs/cap_anndata_schema.md)).
-The only exception is names of keys in mapping fields like `.uns` and `.obsm`.
-For those fields the all underscores `_` will be replaced with `.`, and if the key starts with `X_`, this prefix will be removed.
+The Seurat5 RDS schema (rules for field naming) mirrors the input AnnData file schema.
+So, if one uses an AnnData file from the [Cell Annotation Platform](https://celltype.info/) the same naming conventions will be applied to the Seurat5 object (see [Cap-AnnData schema](https://github.com/cellannotation/cell-annotation-schema/blob/main/docs/cap_anndata_schema.md)).
+The only exception is the names of keys in mapping fields like `.uns` and `.obsm`.
+For those fields, all underscores `_` will be replaced with dots `.`, and if the key starts with `X_`, this prefix will be removed.

 Examples:

 | Field name in AnnData      | Field name in Seurat object            |
 |----------------------------|----------------------------------------|